nevillco/nevillco.github.io/_posts/2023-07-07-the-first-macro-in-all-of-my-Swift-projects.md

   // ...
 }
 ```
-can both be called as:
+can both be called as (for example):
 ```swift
 print(Country.unitedStates.name)
 ```